 Be an Eco Tourist and Travel Sustainably!
 Find the Best Green Holiday Destinations and Visit a Rainforest!

-The Best Rainforest Tourism – Sri Lanka Vacation Ideas, Costa Rica Destinations and Amazing Places in Madagascar to Visit!
+The Best Rainforest Tourism – Sri Lanka Vacation Ideas, Costa Rica Destinations, and Amazing Places in Madagascar to Visit!

-Those decided on making the visit to get inspired should consider a few more rainforest tourism destinations -such is the variety for glampers who are planning a trip abroad.
-Visit Sinharaja Forest Reserve if you’ve been considering the best Sri Lanka vacation ideas, this island off the coast of India is home to a truly biodiverse hot spot for a huge variety of different animals, vegetation, as this jungle is thought to be at least 145 million years old.
+Those who decided on making the visit to get inspired should consider a few more rainforest tourism destinations -such is the variety for glampers who are planning a trip abroad.
+Visit Sinharaja Forest Reserve if you’ve been considering the best Sri Lanka vacation ideas, this island off the coast of India is home to a truly biodiverse hot spot for a huge variety of different animals, and vegetation, as this jungle is thought to be at least 145 million years old.
 This is a truly epic destination that glampers will definitely enjoy.

 Meanwhile, to provide an alternative in Central America, the Tortuguero National Park provides those seeking to enjoy Costa Rica destinations with something to think about.
-Sitting along the Caribbean Coast, this area is host to eleven different distinct habitats (one of which being the rainforest), so you can also visit the mangroves, beaches and lagoons found here in fun box of amazing different natural experiences to enjoy during your time here!
+Sitting along the Caribbean Coast, this area is host to eleven different distinct habitats (one of which being the rainforest), so you can also visit the mangroves, beaches, and lagoons found here in a fun box of amazing different natural experiences to enjoy during your time here!

 The Madagascar Lowland Forests is another great destination for those looking to celebrate World Rainforest Day.
 Along the eastern coast of this island, there are a huge variety of different national parks and reserves for people to visit with over 112,000 square miles of naturally occurring rainforests.
-Again, the common theme is the huge number of species of plants and mammals, including the largest species of Lemur that is only found here – the Indri, who can grow up to a whopping 72cm in length.
+Again, the common theme is the huge number of species of plants and mammals, including the largest species of Lemur that is only found here – the Indri, which can grow up to a whopping 72cm in length.
 So check it and other places in Madagascar to visit during your time.

 Looking to learn more information about the Amazon and other rainforests?
 Check out the information on World Rainforest Day!